EishaQaisar/DonationApp/README.md

 ---

 ## ✨ Features

-✅ **User Registration & Login** – Secure signup and login process for donors, recipients, and riders.
+✅ **User Registration & Login** – Secure signup and login process for donors, recipients, riders, and NGOs.

-✅ **Upload Donations** – Donors can add item details & images quickly.
+✅ **Upload Donations** – Donors can upload donations in **three categories** (Food, Clothes, Education) through simple, guided donation forms and attach images for better clarity.

-✅ **Item Claiming** – Recipients can browse and claim available donations.
+✅ **Item Claiming** – Recipients can browse available donations, claim items that match their needs, and view claim status in real time.

-✅ **Profile Matching** – Smart suggestions based on user profile and needs.
+✅ **Profile Matching** – Smart suggestions based on user profile and stated needs, making the process faster and more relevant.

+✅ **Donation History** – Donors and recipients can track past donations, claims, and deliveries.

+✅ **Rider Delivery & Navigation** – Riders get assigned deliveries, view pickup/drop-off locations, and navigate using **Google Maps API integration** for accurate routing.

+✅ **Pickup Scheduling** – Donors, recipients, and riders can coordinate pickup times and delivery schedules seamlessly.

-✅ **Notifications** – Real-time alerts for new listings, claim approvals, and status updates.
+✅ **Notifications** – Real-time alerts for new listings, claim approvals, status updates, and upcoming deliveries.

-✅ **Pickup Scheduling** – Coordinate pickup times and locations for smooth logistics.
-✅ **Khair Points** – Reward system for donors to encourage ongoing participation.
+✅ **Khair Points** – Reward points for donors, encouraging continuous participation and fostering a culture of generosity.

+✅ **Feedback System** – Recipients can provide feedback on received items, helping maintain transparency and trust.

+✅ **NGO Campaign Uploads** – NGOs can create and publish donation campaigns directly on the platform, allowing donors to contribute specifically to causes they care about.

-✅ **Admin Panel** – Manage user approvals, review listings, and monitor overall activity.
+✅ **Admin Panel** – Comprehensive web-based panel to approve users, manage campaigns, review listings, and monitor overall platform activity.

 ---